 Although you should be friendly with everybody, WDS is a good opportunity to meet specific people in your field that you respect and admire.
 Search through the attendees, speakers and guests.
 Make a note of anyone who looks really interesting.
 Research their blogs, websites or social media profiles.
 Make a “cheat-sheet” with their names and pictures.

 Make it a personal goal to meet them (you can even carry the list with you and scratch them off one by one).
 These meetings will go better if you can think of a specific question to ask them related to what you’re working on.
-For example I could say “Hi ___name___ , I’m Derek Murphy, I work with indie authors – my followers often ask me about book marketing and I was wondering if you have a #1 book marketing tip I could share with them.”
+For example I could say “Hi ______ , I’m Derek Murphy, I work with indie authors – my followers often ask me about book marketing and I was wondering if you have a #1 book marketing tip I could share with them.”
 (I might actually do this and try and get people on video… although that could be really annoying).

 If you want, you could ask all of these people the same question and then write an amazing blog post with all their answers and links to their sites (brilliant idea, btw).
+It makes good content, I actually have one with writing quotes from famous YA authors.

 That project will give you direction and purpose; it will be like a scavenger hunt – plus after they meet you, and after they see the blog article you’ve written about them, they are much more likely to know who you are and be more open to future collaboration.